 Over the years, Ed has achieved excellent results for his clients and significant damage settlements and verdicts for those he represents in the area of medical malpractice and personal injury.
-Ed works with two assistants, Amanda Madsen and Claudia Diaz, who are very professional and efficient and have been significant reasons for the success Ed has experienced in his practice.
+Ed works with three assistants, Donna Sutherland, Beth Washburn, and Heather McClain, who are very professional and efficient and have been significant reasons for the success Ed has experienced in his practice.

 Areas of Practice

 - Plaintiff Medical Malpractice and Personal Injury